-1. Place the plants in a cool, dark place such as a refrigerator, unheated garage or basement.

-2. Keep the roots moist by using a spray bottle to mist them.
+- 1. Place the plants in a cool, dark place such as a refrigerator, unheated garage or basement. - 2.
+Keep the roots moist by using a spray bottle to mist them.

-Note: The roots of your bare root rose are coated with Terra-Sorb® Hydrogel to protect them from drying out during handling and transport.
+Note: The roots of your bare root plant are coated with Terra-Sorb® Hydrogel to protect them from drying out during handling and transport.
 It is suitable for planting and should be left on the roots at planting time.

-SHIPPED AS A BARE ROOT PLANT
+SHIPPED IN BARE ROOT FORM